-10 Declaration of conformity in accordance with Sec 161 AktG
+10 Declaration of conformity in accordance with Sec.
+161 AktG

 The declaration required by Sec.
-161 AktG ("Declaration of Conformity with the German Corporate Governance Code") was issued jointly by the Management Board and Supervisory Board of KATEK SE and made available to the shareholders on the website of the Company (www.katek-group.com) in the Investor Relations section
+161 AktG ("Declaration of Conformity with the German Corporate Governance Code") was issued jointly by the Management Board and Supervisory Board of KATEK SE and made available to the shareholders on the website of the Company (www.katek-group.com) in the Investor Relations section.

-11 Ratification of the consolidated financial statements
+11 Adoption of the consolidated financial statements

-The consolidated financial statements were ratified by the Supervisory Board on 30 March 2023.
+The financial statements were approved by the Management Board on 26 April 2024.